Everyone likes birds. What wild creature is more accessible to our eyes and ears, as close to us and everyone in the world, as universal as a bird?

 HOW IT WORKS

-Having operated a design firm on both coasts, The Local Brand Co. (formerly Jargon Boy Design Studio) offers a forward mindset for every project.
-I use an East Coast analytical approach balanced with West Coast optimism.
+Having operated a design firm on both coasts and originally hailing from Hawaii, The Local Brand Co. (formerly Jargon Boy Design Studio) offers a forward mindset for every project.
+I use an East Coast analytical approach balanced with West Coast optimism and infused with the "aloha spirit".
 My process begins with dialogue, market analysis and discussions about your branding concerns.
 Next is the creative process of blending all the target elements together to form the visual language.
 Finally, production and implementation.
 With the new visual vernacular in place, your unique brand identity is complete, translating into increased media recognition and sales.

 Forget A is for Apple.